hdShang/arxiv-daily/docs/cs-LG/2025-05-05/papers/250502884v2-unlearning-vs-obfuscation-are-we-truly-removing-knowledge.md

 ---
 layout: default
-title: Unlearning vs. Obfuscation: Are We Truly Removing Knowledge?
+title: "Unlearning vs. Obfuscation: Are We Truly Removing Knowledge?"
 ---

 # Unlearning vs. Obfuscation: Are We Truly Removing Knowledge?